51 Pegasi: Properties

 The star's apparent magnitude is 5.49, making it visible with the naked eye under suitable viewing conditions.

 51 Pegasi was listed as a standard star for the spectral type G2IV in the 1989 The Perkins catalog of revised MK types for the cooler stars.
 Historically, it was generally given a stellar classification of G5V, and even in more modern catalogues it is usually listed as a main-sequence star.
 The NStars project assign it a G2V spectral class.
 It is generally considered to still be generating energy through the thermonuclear fusion of hydrogen at its core, but to be in a more evolved state than the Sun.
 The effective temperature of the chromosphere is about 5571 K, giving 51 Pegasi the characteristic yellow hue of a G-type star.
-It is estimated to be about 4.8 billion years old, about the same age as the Sun, with a radius 11.5% larger and 9% more mass.
+It is estimated to be around 4.8 billion years old, slightly older than the Sun, with a radius 11.5% larger and 9% more mass.
 The star has a higher proportion of elements other than hydrogen/helium compared to the Sun; a quantity astronomers term a star's metallicity.
 Stars with higher metallicity such as this are more likely to host giant planets.
 In 1996, astronomers Baliunas, Sokoloff, and Soon measured a rotational period of 37 days for 51 Pegasi.

 Although the star was suspected of being variable during a 1981 study, subsequent observation showed there was almost no chromospheric activity between 1977 and 1989.
 Further examination between 1994 and 2007 showed a similar low or flat level of activity.
 This, along with its relatively low X-ray emission, suggests that the star may be in a Maunder minimum period during which a star produces a reduced number of star spots.

-The star rotates at an inclination of 79 degrees relative to Earth.
+The star rotates at an inclination of 53 degrees relative to Earth.